 14.On the left side of the page find the “MailChimp” widget and drag and drop it into a Sidebar section on the right side of the Plugins page.

 Congratulations!
 You have just added a MailChimp signup form to your website.
-In my next article we will discuss setting up a RSS-driven MailChimp campaign so that users that opt-in will automatically receive your latest communications.
+In my next article, we will discuss setting up an RSS-driven MailChimp campaign so that users that opt-in will automatically receive your latest communications.

 Thank you for taking the time to read this article.
 If you have any comments or questions, please feel free to use the comments section below.
 We’d love to hear from you.